hengshan/hengshan.github.io/blog-spatial-modelling/_posts/2022-01-21-time-series-5-Kalman-filter.markdown

 ---
 layout: post
-title:  "Learning Time Series Analysis: (5) The Kalman Filter"
+title:  "Time Series Analysis: (5) The Kalman Filter"
 date:   2022-01-21 12:30:32 +0800
 category: Spatial Modeling
 use_math: true
 ---

-This post is based on the book [A Very Short Course on Time Series Analysis](https://bookdown.org/rdpeng/timeseriesbook/){:target="_blank"} chapter 5.
 In the previous post, we learned exponential smoothing and ARIMA.
 These methods mainly deal with `univariate time series`.

 > A *univariate time series* is a sequence of measurements of the same variable collected over time.
 Most often, the measurements are made at regular time intervals.

 Now we are learning how to analyze the time series with a series of states.
-In a previous [post]({% post_url 2022-01-06-two-approaches-spatial-modeling%}), we learned `state space models` and the basic concept of filtering.
+In another [post]({% post_url 2022-01-06-two-approaches-spatial-modeling%}), we learned `state space models` and the basic concept of filtering.

 State space models attempt to describe a phenomenon that has two characteristics: